 - While the top is understated, the bottom can be a bit busy for some riders.

 A good skateboard is an excellent investment in either your own or your children’s health.
 Finding the right one isn’t easy, so take a look at what I’ve selected, check out our value section, and make an informed decision.

-Electric Skateboards: Riding Under Power
+Best Electric Skateboard Reviews: Riding Under Power

-First, skateboarding might mean that you are sweaty when you get to the office and skateboarding on harder terrain can also be very tough.
+First, skateboarding might mean that you are sweaty when you get to the office, and skateboarding on harder terrain can also be very tough.

 I’ve been an electric skateboarder for the last five years, and I love going to and from work on my board.
 First, it lets me enjoy the neighborhoods I board through, and secondly, it helps me avoid the hassle and cost of mass transit on weekends.

 Things to Consider for an Electric Skateboard